This is your one-stop shop for understanding the how, what, where and why of your industry placement. Please read each section carefully.

 - Are there specific activities that you would like to observe or be involved in?

 You may or may not have a strong desire to perform particular tasks during your internship.
 You should be flexible with your requests.
 As an intern, you will experience tasks that you enjoy and others that you don't, but this is working life and it is all a part of the learning process.
-If, however, there is something that you have always wanted to do, for example learning how to milk a cow, then write it down as this will help you further understand your own interests.
+If, however, there is something that you have always wanted to do, for example investigating the shelf life of food products, or shadowing an agribusiness consultant, then write it down as this will help you further understand your own interests.

 - Start your research